andresoviedo/google-drive-ftp-adapter/README.md

 * Use it in conjunction with any comparison tool supporting FTP protocol to synch your files (beyond compare, filezilla, etc)

 Features:
-* No installation required
+* Standalone application
-* FTP Server
+* Apache Mina FTP Server
 * SQLite Cache
+* Cache sinchronization from Drive (polling)
 * List folders, subfolders and files
-* Upload new files
+* Upload new files (included to gdoc conversion)
-* Download files to local PC
+* Download files to local PC (included gdoc and gsheet conversion)
 * Renaming files
-* Delete files
-* Changing remote timestamps
+* Touch remote timestamps
-* Database Sinchronization (polling)
+* Trashing files or folders

 Run it:
-* Compile project and then run the Main.class.
+* Compile maven project and then run the Main.class.
 * Use ftp://user:user@localhost/ from your application to to connect to your google drive.
 * A Google authorization dialog will ask you to allow application to acces your files.
-Click "OK"
+Click "OK".

 Any comments: andresoviedo@gmail.com